California's REFRESH Pilot Will Pay Contractors for Recovered R-410A and R-22

 For background on the refrigerant rules driving this, see our 2026 EPA refrigerant transition update and our piece on the R-410A ban rollback debate under the AIM Act.

-Enrollment details should post to the NASRC site before summer.
-Contractors who want in should get their recovery equipment calibration and DOT cylinder certifications current now.
+With the pilot launching in early 2026, contractors enrolled in the CEC's EBD Direct Install program should get their recovery equipment calibration and DOT cylinder certifications current now.